HighlineWoodworking/Rivian-Accessories/rear_footwell_platform/README.md

 # Rear Footwell Platform

-Measured to build a platform approximately level with the rear seats to make a more comfortable area for a large dog.
+Solid platform approximately level with the rear seats to make a more comfortable area for a large dog.

 <img src="images/initial_design.png" width="70%" />